OUR HOMELESS HOSPITALITY HOUSE

 Our mission is much more than providing a warm and comfortable place to be, serving a cup of coffee, a meal, or even providing showers and laundry facilities.
 Access to these comforts break down barriers and open opportunities to truly know each other.
 This is home, this is family, this is living life deeply together in a community.

-It is our belief that the root cause of homelessness is not mental illness, substance abuse, a criminal back ground, job loss, or even loss of housing.
+It is our belief that the root cause of homelessness is not mental illness, substance use / abuse, a criminal back ground, job loss, or even loss of housing.

-The root issue is the loss (or even absence) of family.
+The root issue is the loss (or even absence) of family all the way from the beginning.
 Broken homes, Foster Care, domestic violence, addiction, child abuse, etc., have all played a role.
 Housing alone will never fix this problem.

 Our strategy is to Cultivate healthy family relationships and community.
 Our foundation is simply Jesus.